-6.4.1.
-Creating a Working Copy
+6.4.1 Creating a Working Copy

-If you would like to work on an item using a working copy that is hidden from public view, select the "Check out" option from the "Actions" menu (see Figure 6.21).
-You will be taken to a page on which you can decide whether the working copy should be placed into your personal folder or the folder of the original item (see Figure 6.22 on the next page).
+If you would like to work on an item using a working copy that is hidden from public view, select the "Check out" option from the "Actions" menu (see Figure 6.22).
+You will be taken to a page on which you can decide whether the working copy should be placed into your personal folder or the folder of the original item (see Figure 6.23 on the next page).

 Both possibilities have advantages: create the working copy in the same place as the original if you would like to work on it together with other users.
 Otherwise, it might make sense to have working copies placed into your own folder so that they do not get mixed up with originals, and so that you can keep track of your various drafts.
-Remember that working copies placed in published folders can be viewed by the public and may even appear among the navigational elements (if their revision state allows that).
-Keep this in mind when deciding what is best for you.